canonical/netbox/docs/plugins/development/tables.md

 It also includes several default columns:

-* `pk` - A checkbox for selecting the object associated with each table row
+* `pk` - A checkbox for selecting the object associated with each table row (where applicable)
-* `id` - The object's numeric database ID, as a hyperlink to the object's view
+* `id` - The object's numeric database ID, as a hyperlink to the object's view (hidden by default)
-* `actions` - A dropdown menu presenting object-specific actions available to the user.
+* `actions` - A dropdown menu presenting object-specific actions available to the user

 ### Example